-Qualified students must secure an agreement from a faculty member who is willing to serve as major professor or graduate academic advisor.
+For students who meet all minimum requirements, the first and major step in the application process is to secure an agreement from a faculty member who is willing to serve as major professor or graduate academic advisor.
 We do not accept students into the program unless an advisor has agreed to supervise the students.
 Generally, the major professor will identify a research project and possible sources of funding as part of the admission process.
-We highly recommend that you formally apply only after a faculty member indicates that he or she is willing to serve as your graduate advisor and requests the full application through the Division of Graduate Education.
+We highly recommend that you submit an online application to the Graduate School only after a faculty member indicates that he or she is willing to consider serving as your graduate advisor and requests the full application for admissions be provided for review.

-An applicant must fulfill the following four qualifications.
-In exceptional cases, at the request of the students advisor, the Department Head may waive one of the qualifications.
+In addition to identifying a major professor, an applicant must fulfill the following four qualifications.
+In exceptional cases, at the request of the applicant's identified advisor, the Department Head may waive one of the qualifications.

 - A composite of the applicant's letters of recommendation must indicate the student has good prospects of success in graduate school.